 Danish Folk Museum

-In 1879 a large national art and industry exhibition opened which developed into the Danish Folk Museum finally established in 1885.
-Many Hedebo embroideries were collected for both the exhibition and the museum, and they became the foundation for the collection of Hedebo Embroideryin the National Museum today.
-The white textiles were hung up in reconstructed Hedebo rooms.
-On the basis of the collected textiles, Denmark’s first female museum keeper, Elna Mygdal, turned “Hvidsøm” into the focus of the first scientific analysis of Hedebo Embroidery.
+In 1879, a large national art and industry exhibition opened, which later developed into the Danish Folk Museum, officially established in 1885.
+Many Hedebo embroideries were collected for both the exhibition and the museum, and they became the foundation for the Hedebo Embroidery collection at the National Museum today.
+The white textiles were displayed in reconstructed Hedebo rooms.
+Based on the collected textiles, Denmark’s first female museum keeper, Elna Mygdal, turned 'Hvidsøm' into the focus of the first scientific analysis of Hedebo Embroidery.

 National Cultural Heritage

-The textiles from the Hedebo area were considered to be the expression of a free, popular spirit and of a creative urge.
-The distinctive compositions and techniques of the embroidery grew out of the peasant culture as a manifestation of the real, genuine Danish culture.
-In 1911 the architect Martin Nyrop gave a lecture on Hedebo Embroidery to students of architecture.
+The textiles from the Hedebo area were considered expressions of a free, popular spirit and a creative impulse.
+The distinctive compositions and techniques of the embroidery emerged from peasant culture as a manifestation of authentic, genuine Danish culture.
+In 1911, the architect Martin Nyrop gave a lecture on Hedebo Embroidery to architecture students.
 He said: “It is the sense of beauty of the Danish peasants, one gets to know their ingenuity and diligence – and, in its good sense, – their keeping to the rules, their appreciation of the material.”
-The population in other parts of Denmark also developed unique white embroidery of a high technical quality.
-This is true of embroideries from Amager, Lyø, Falster, Samsø, Stevns and Odsherred.
-But Hedebo Embroidery was uniquely elevated to the position of being ‘genuine Danish’ from the end of the 19th and during the first decades of the 20th century.
+Populations in other parts of Denmark also developed unique white embroidery of high technical quality, including those from Amager, Lyø, Falster, Samsø, Stevns, and Odsherred.
+However, Hedebo Embroidery was uniquely elevated to the status of being 'genuine Danish' from the end of the 19th century and into the early decades of the 20th century.

 Spreading and Refinement

 The Society for the Promotion of Hedebo Embroidery was established in 1907.
 Its purpose was to “spread the knowledge of Hedebo Embroidery and other ancient Danish handicrafts, and to ensure that work of this kind was taken up under artistic guidance, and thus to contribute to the refinement of today’s female arts and craft workers.”
-The purpose was to be attained by establishing pattern and model collections, and by training and sending out female teachers to educate new generations all over the country.
-A further goal of the society was the promotion of the trade in embroidery, both within the country and abroad.
+The society aimed to achieve this by establishing pattern and model collections, as well as by training and sending female teachers to educate new generations across the country.
+Another goal of the society was to promote the trade in embroidery, both domestically and internationally.